 All students who are identified as having SEND have an individual provision map.
 This provides information on the learning need of the student and the strategies in place to support them.
-These strategies will usually be drawn from the list of interventions that are additional to and different from our core provision (Appendix A)
+These strategies will usually be drawn from a list of interventions that are additional to and different from our core provision.